Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Variations on a theme: Mackey functors

 \subsection{Spectral Mackey functors}

 Spectral Mackey functors can be thought of as diagrams of ordinary spectra indexed by the subgroups of $G$ and connected by transfer and restriction maps.
-Work of Guillou--May shows that the category of genuine $G$-spectra is Quillen equivalent to the category of spectral Mackey functors \cite{GuillouMay:2011}.
-In this subsection, we recall the definition of spectral Mackey functors and discuss Bohmann--Osorno's $K$-theory machine that builds spectral Mackey functors from $\PC$-Mackey functors.
+This definition can be made precise in both the $\infty$-categorical and enriched setting.
+In $\infty$-categories, one simply considers $\Mack_{\infty}(\Sp)$ and there is an equivalence of $\infty$-categories $\Mack_{\infty}(\Sp)\simeq \Sp_{\infty}^G$ \cite{BarwickOne} (see also \cite[Appendix A]{CMNN}).

+In the enriched setting, spectral Mackey functors are constructed as $\Sp$-enriched functors between certain $\Sp$-categories.
 Since $\mathcal{A}^G_{\PC}$ is enriched in permutative categories, we may take $K$-theory of the hom-categories to obtain a spectrally enriched version of the Burnside category, which we denote $\mathcal{A}^G_{\rm Sp}$.
+Following \cite{GuillouMay:2011}, we change enrichment along the (non-symmetric) $K$-theory multifunctor from \cite{GMMO-final}.

 \begin{definition} A \textit{spectral Mackey functor} is a spectrally enriched functor $\mathcal{A}^G_{\rm Sp}\to {\rm Sp}$.
 Here, $\Sp$ denotes the the closed monoidal category of orthogonal spectra, naturally enriched over itself.
 We denote the category of spectral Mackey functors by $\Mack_{\Sp}(\Sp):=\Fun_{\rm Sp}(\mathcal{A}^G_{\rm Sp}, \Sp)$. \end{definition}